Farama-Foundation/ViZDoom/docs/environments/default.md

 missiles.

 The map is a rectangle.
 A player is spawned along the longer wall, in the center.
-A couple of shooting monsters are spawned randomly somewhere along the opposite wall and try to kill the player with fireballs.
-The player can only (config) move left/right.
-More monsters appear with time.
+Three shooting monsters are initially spawned at fixed positions along the opposite wall and try to kill the player with fireballs.
+The player can only move left/right.
+More monsters appear at random positions along the opposite wall over time.
 The episode ends when the player dies.

 | Doom assets | Freedoom assets |
 | --- | --- |